atoms-ufrj/playmol/doc/commands.md

 **Description**:

 This command aligns the principal axes of a given molecule with the system's Cartesian axes.
-The principal axes are defined geometrically, as if the masses of all atoms were equal.
+The principal axes are defined as those for which the molecule's inertia tensor is diagonal.

 The parameter _molecule_ specifies the molecule to be aligned with the Cartesian axes.
 This specification can be done in either of the following ways: